industrial-edge/modbus-tcp-connector-getting-started/docs/Usage.md

 To activate the data transfer from the Modbus TCP Connector, proceed as following:

 - open the IED web interface
-- open the app Data Service
+- open the app IIH Essentials
 - go to tab 'Connectors' and select 'Modbus TCP Connector'
 - select the edit button and enter the user name and the password for the Databus user ('edge'/'edge')
 - activate the adapter and save